Portugal will be the headquarters of a European Research Infrastructure

 (only available in Portuguese)

-For the first time, Portugal will host a European Research Infrastructure Consortium (ERIC) in Microbiology.
-The Iberian application was prepared by Prof. Nelson Lima, from the Mycoteca of the University of Minho - Center for Biological Engineering and Prof. Rosa Aznar, from the University of Valencia (Spain), with the institutional support of the FCT (Foundation for Science and Technology), the Minister of Science, Technology and Higher Education, and the Secretary of State for Research and Innovation, from the Spanish Ministry of Economy, Industry and Competitiveness (MINECO).
+For the first time, Portugal will host the headquarters of a European Research Infrastructure Consortium (ERIC) in Microbiology.
+The Iberian application was prepared by Prof. Nelson Lima, from the Mycotheque of the University of Minho – Center for Biological Engineering and by Prof. Rosa Aznar, from the University of Valencia (Spain), with the institutional support of the FCT (Foundation for Science and Technology), the Minister of Science, Technology and Higher Education, and the Secretary of State for Research and Innovation, of the Spanish Ministry of Economy, Industry and Competitiveness (MINECO).

 This new entity aims to facilitate access to a large amount and variety of European microbiological data and resources.
-MIRRI will promote access to experts in this field and to the MIRRI collaborative platform, with the aim of fostering research and development in the field of biotechnology and finding solutions to societal challenges.
-In this way, it also seeks to boost interaction between academia and the bioindustry.
+MIRRI will promote access to experts in this area and to the MIRRI collaborative platform, with the intention of fostering research and development in the field of biotechnology and finding solutions to societal challenges.
+In this way, we also seek to enhance the interaction between academia and bioindustry.

-The presence of MIRRI-ERIC in Portugal will also help to raise the profile of the work carried out by the scientific community and the business sector in the field of microbiology, as well as all the national partners involved in the new infrastructure.
+The presence of MIRRI-ERIC in Brazil will also contribute to greater visibility of the work carried out by the scientific community and the business sector in the area of microbiology, as well as of all national partners involved in the new infrastructure.

 More information at www.mirri.org